klodyus/Wine-Data-Set-not-Wine-Quality/README.md

 I had a master degree about Artificial Intelligence at UK in 2020.
 In our Neural Networks and Machine Learning module, We had this project/assigment to pass the module.
 We did that in MATLAB.
 I decided to do this assigment in Python to compare and learning differences.
 When I did it, I understood these Machine Learning Algoirthms more deeply.

+I am going to plan that Writing this project A Bachelor of Science Degree student can understand smoothly.